Kiran7007/Interview-Preparation/README.md

   ![Conent Provider diagram](/assets/images/content-provider-diagram.png)

-- **How you load your `Bitmaps`?
-What do you do for loading large bitmaps?** [Link](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53 "Loading Large Bitmaps Efficiently in Android")

 - **What is the difference between `implementation` and `api`?** </br>
   These two keywords work the same when you want to add a new library but the main difference occurs when using it in the internal library.
 Let's explain it with an example.
 Consider your app has a library called 'libraryA'.
 This library is also dependant on another library called 'libraryB'. the dependency flow will be : `app -> libraryA -> libraryB` .
 If the libraryB is declared in libraryA with keyword `implementation`, so your app module does not know anything about the classes of libraryB.
 So you can't access and use any classes of libraryB.
 If you want to do that, you must declare libraryB in the libraryA Gradle file with keyword `api`.
 For more information read [this medium link]("https://medium.com/mindorks/implementation-vs-api-in-gradle-3-0-494c817a6fa").